PegasusMKD/docker-volume-container/README.md

 #### Back-end Server

 This is the service with the main bussiness logic.
-It will contain all of the shell scripts and it can make use of them as it needs to.
+It will contain all of the shell scripts (either in the resource folder or through the volume) and it can make use of them as it needs to.

 I mention a possible way to do this in the comments of the service.
 Basically keep the possible commands in a HashMap, and then dependent on the url parameter given, run the appropriate script and return the result.
-(It should always be a String)
+(We could always return it as a String and have the middleware tidy up the data, or **maybe**, make use of generics or a generic object, not sure on this one)

 ## Docker Container Volumes vs.